 If you happen to come across a new tool, drop us a line at [email protected]

-Here is a list of chosen and analyzed tools for measuring digital footprint:
+Here is a list of chosen and analyzed mostly free tools for measuring digital footprint:

 Use case: quick evaluation